No Laughing Matter.

-Opens during WWII at a military base, with Jerry as Alvin the army cook, doing a musical number.
+AT WAR is set during WWII at a military base, where Vic (Dean Martin) and Alvin (Jerry Lewis) are buddies who used to perform together at nightclubs, now in the army as Sergeant and Private, which strains their relationship.
+Movie opens with Alvin as the army cook, doing a musical number.
 (To Millennials: A “musical number” was when an actor started singing an irrelevant song during the action, complete with orchestral backing, though there is no orchestra in the scene.
 It grinds any film to a halt, and personally, I can only take it in very small doses, even in films which I love.
 The only exception to this rule is JESUS CHRIST SUPERSTAR, which was musically magnificent.)

-Vic (Martin) and Alvin (Lewis) are buddies who used to perform together, now in the army as Sergeant and Private, which strains their relationship.
-The film seems too concerned with its storyline, rather than its comedy.
+AT WAR seems too concerned with its storyline, rather than its comedy, or even working that comedy into its storyline.
 People walk in and out of rooms, dialogue and leave; Alvin comes in constantly to try for a three-day pass and Vic keeps shouting at him, all while B-characters wander in and out of frame with their own mundane subplots (usually involving “dames”), while the camera holds static shots of all the rooms the action takes place in.
 (How long can they draw this out?
 Answer: the whole movie!)